javiereliomedina/Migration_DK_FLOW/README.md

   - *pop_growth_LAUs*: Chards showing the population change by Local Administrative Units (LAUs) from 2008 to 2020.
   - *pop_growth_LAUs_maps*: Maps showing the population change by Local Administrative Units (LAUs) from 2008 to 2020.
   - *pop_growth_LAUs_animation*: animation (.gif) showing the population change by Local Administrative Units (LAUs) from 2008 to 2020.
-  - *migrants_LAUs*: immigrants and their descendants in Denmark, evolution of the top 10 countries of origin.
+  - *migrants_DK*: immigrants and their descendants in Denmark, evolution of the top 10 countries of origin.
   - *migrants_LAUs_maps*: maps showing where immigrants and their descendants live.

 # Notes